pryv/dev-site/DataTypes.md

 * `type` (`personal` or `shared`): Personal tokens have full access to data, while shared tokens are only granted access to data defined in field `permissions`.
 * `permissions`: an array of channel permission objects as described below.
 Ignored for personal tokens.
 Shared tokens are only granted access to activity data objects listed in here.
 	* `channelId` ([identity](/DataTypes#TODO)): The accessible channel's id.
-	* `statePermissions`: an array of state permission objects:
+	* `contextPermissions`: an array of context permission objects:
-		* `stateId` ([identity](/DataTypes#TODO)): The accessible state's id.
-A  value of `null` can be used to set permissions for the root of the states structure.
-If the state has child states, they will be accessible too.
+		* `contextId` ([identity](/DataTypes#TODO)): The accessible context's id.
+A  value of `null` can be used to set permissions for the root of the contexts structure.
+If the context has child contexts, they will be accessible too.
-		* `type` (`read-only`, `events-write` or `full-write`): The type of access to the state's data.
-With `events-write`, the token's holder can see and record events for the state (and its child states, if any); with `full-write`, the token's holder can in addition create, modify and delete child states.
+		* `type` (`read-only`, `events-write` or `full-write`): The type of access to the context's data.
+With `events-write`, the token's holder can see and record events for the context (and its child contexts, if any); with `full-write`, the token's holder can in addition create, modify and delete child contexts.

 ### Activity channel